asm2025/T3Chat/README.md

 5. Extend repositories in `server/src/db/repositories/` as needed

 6. Run `diesel migration run` (or restart the server with auto-migrate enabled)

+**Note**: Follow the normalization principles outlined in `SCHEMA_CHANGES_SUMMARY.md` - use proper tables and foreign keys for lookup data, JSONB only for truly dynamic/provider-specific fields.

 For detailed instructions, see `[server/README.md](server/README.md)`.